Eyes Turned Skywards, Excerpt Two: Encounter With a Junkers Ju 88

 ‘Roger, Annan callsign.
 Er... wait one.’

 Then there was a pause.
 When the radio crackled back into life there was much more urgency in the voice.
 ‘Annan callsign.
-We’ve just had an overflight by a raider who was last seen passing at very low level over Wick, heading south over the sea.
+We’ve just had an overflight by a raider who was last seen passing at very low level over Wick before heading south over the sea.
 We’ve got Spitfires from Castletown up and in pursuit, but please be aware that he might be coming your way.’

 Bob was about to reply when the radio sparked into life again.
 ‘Annan callsign, please turn left on a heading of 270 degrees and proceed inland.
 It’s been confirmed that the raider is a Junkers Ju 88 and is heading down the coast towards you.’

 There!
 Was that it?
 Yes, it was.
 Bob’s focus moved up from the shadow speeding across the sea towards him to the aircraft casting it.
-It was nearly two years since Bob had last fired the guns of an aircraft in anger, and the rate of closure astonished him.
+It was nearly two years since Bob had last fired the guns of an aircraft in anger and the rate of closure astonished him.
 There was a brief sparkle of tracer fire.
 It came from the bomber’s rear-facing gun rather than a nose gun, as Bob had expected, but there was no time to think that through.

 ‘Wick Tower to Annan callsign.
 Are you receiving?’